garagehive/garagehive.github.io/docs/garagehive-vehicle-card.md

 ### General

+Basic information relating to the vehicle.
+This is produced by using the VRM lookup.

 ![](media/garagehive-vehicle-card1.png)

 ### Planning & Reminders

+MOT due date updated via VRM lookup. <br>
+Service due date entered manually after the vehicle has been in for a service.

 ![](media/garagehive-vehicle-card2.png)

 ### Engine

+This is a combination of information produced via VRM such as Engine No and Capacity. <br> Manual updates to this section can be added such as Engine Oil Capacity and Engine Oil Specification.

+This section can also be accessed and updated by a technician if they are a [Device User](https://docs.garagehive.co.uk/docs/garagehive-device-user.html "Device User").

 ![](media/garagehive-vehicle-card3.png)

 ### Transmission

+This is updated via VRM lookup.

 ![](media/garagehive-vehicle-card4.png)

 ### Body & Features

+You can update this section manually with information such as Radio/Immobiliser/Key Codes.

 ![](media/garagehive-vehicle-card5.png)

 ### Tyre, Wheels & Brakes

+This section is to be manually updated.
+You can specific where the locking wheel nut location is, including manufacturers minimum thickness specficiation for brakes.

+This section can also be accessed and updated by a technician if they are a [Device User](https://docs.garagehive.co.uk/docs/garagehive-device-user.html "Device User").

 ![](media/garagehive-vehicle-card6.png)